Functional Genomics and Epigenetics. Coordinator: Perini

 Roberto Bernardoni, Assistant Professor

-Giorgio Milazzo, Senior Assistant Professor
+Giorgio Milazzo, Assistant Professor

-Suleman Khan Zadran, Research Fellow
+Suleman Khan Zadran, Research fellow

-Martina Santulli, PhD Student
+Martina Santulli, PhD student

-Elisa Dell'Anna, PhD Student
+Elisa Dell'Anna, PhD student

-Leonardo Cimadom, PhD Student
+Leonardo Cimadom, PhD student

-Internship Projects
+Job Openings or Internship Projects

 Main publications